pensjonatus/flash-fiction/blog/guilty-pleasures-haunting-pleasures.md

 ---
-title: 'Guilty Pleasures, Haunting Pleasures'
+title: Guilty Pleasures, Haunting Pleasures
 date: '2012-10-10'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 We are at a shopping mall, she needs to get some new clothes for a trip she will